fiseni/NuSeal/README.md

 ### 2. Validation Scope
 Depending on the nature of the library and the business model, authors may want a different strategy where even transitive consumers are required to have a license.
   - `Direct` (default): The assets are packed only to `build` directory.
 Only projects that directly consume your package will be validated for licenses.
-  - `Transitive`: The assets are packed to `build` (to support projects using `packages.config`) and `buildTransitive` directories.
+  - `Transitive`: The assets are packed to `buildTransitive` and `build` directories.
+The `build` is necessary to support projects using `packages.config`.
 The assets will flow to all consumers, direct and transitive.
 For this scope, to avoid cluttering the build for large solutions, we're constraining the validation to only executable assemblies.

 ```xml
 <PropertyGroup>
     <NuSealValidationScope>Transitive</NuSealValidationScope>
 </PropertyGroup>
 ```

-Note: We pack to `build` directory even for `Transitive` scope, so we can support projects using `packages.config`.

 ### 3. Validation Condition
 The generated target, depending on the validation scope, may or may not include a condition